arananet/TzxDuino-Reloaded/README.md

 # Updates

+20/01/2018: Mayor update:

+* Fix silkscreen components.
+* Added a volumen regulator (if the op amp is present) by @jgilcas
+* Added a on-off switch for the opamp.
+* Added a 5x2 pcb connector for use with other devices, proposed by spark2k06.
+* Bom updated.

 18/12/2017: Bom updated. (thanks to @jgilcas for the tips)

 03/11/2017: Complete redesigned for use with arduino pro mini.